psimonazzi/mognet/README.md

 - ``res/`` is where the site content will be.
 Posts and articles need to be in this directory so Mognet can discover them.
 This could be a separate repository, if you want to put under version control your content too.
 This directory is NOT exposed for public access from the internet, it's used just by Mognet internally.

 - ``static/`` is the only place in the filesystem that will be exposed for public access from the internet.
-That's it: ANYTHING IN THIS DIRECTORY WILL BE ACCESSIBLE FROM THE INTERNET (if one knows the filename).
+Just to be clear: ANYTHING IN THIS DIRECTORY WILL BE ACCESSIBLE FROM THE INTERNET (if one knows the filename).
 This is where static files for the site will be: images, PDF documents, binary files and so on.
 You can leave this empty if you have no files, or you prefer to use a remote storage service instead (like Google Drive, Amazon S3, Dropbox...).

 Once you are ready, ensure you have write access to the ``/var`` dir on your server and run this command from the ``mognet`` dir:

-    make deploy
+    ./deploy.sh

 After this you will have the following structure on your filesystem: